 James F. Wood

-James Wood is the director of the Energy Institute at West Virginia University.
+James Wood is the interim director of the Energy Institute at West Virginia University.
 He also serves as director of the U.S.-China Clean Energy Research Center, Advanced Coal Technology Consortium, based at WVU.
 Prior to this, he was chairman and chief executive officer of Thermo Energy Corporation, a publicly traded enterprise in the water purification equipment.
 He was deputy assistant secretary, Office of Clean Coal in the United States, Department of Energy from 2009-2012 where he was responsible for the U.S. Government's Clean Coal Program consisting of approximately $4.5 billion of congressional appropriations for research and demonstration projects related to carbon capture and storage, advanced power generation cycles, fuel cells, and advanced integrated gas combined cycle processes.

 Prior to his government service, he was president and CEO of Babcock Power Inc., a private enterprise he and his partners founded to hold certain assets acquired from an insolvency proceeding of Babcock Borsig AG, Oberhausen, Germany in 2002.
 Babcock Power Inc. serves electricity generators and industrial customers worldwide by supplying heat recovery steam generators, heat exchangers, feed water heaters, condensers, steam generators, combustion, and environmental systems.

 Wood has 30 years of experience in the power industry.
 Between 1996 and 2001, he served as president and COO of the Babcock & Wilcox Co., and executive vice president of McDermott International, Inc., its parent.
 Prior to that, he was president of WTI International, Inc. and senior vice president and general manager of Wheelabrator Environmental Systems, Inc., both subsidiaries of Wheelabrator Technologies, Inc. His international experience includes periods of residency in Italy, India, Colombia, Belgium, and the Czech Republic.
 He represented the U.S. as a delegate to the 1995 Presidential Mission on Sustainable Energy and Trade to China.

 He has accepted federal appointments to the National Coal Council, a Department of Energy senior advisory committee serving the U.S. secretary of energy and the U.S.-Egypt Presidents' Council, an advisory body to the U.S. vice president during the Clinton administration.
 He completed 20-years as a trustee of Clarkson University and is an ASME Fellow.